ollprogram/Minecraft-DiscordLinkedPlugin/README.md

 Please don't be afraid to report bugs or mistakes to me.
 I'll try to fix them.
 By the way, english isn't my main language, so I'm sorry for english mistakes but I'm open if you find some.
 Find information about the licence used for this project <a href="https://github.com/ollprogram/Minecraft-DiscordLinkedPlugin/blob/main/LICENSE">here</a>.
 You need to know the licence before using my project.
 It gives information about how you can use it.
 # Description :
 This is a simple minecraft plugin using a Discord bot.
-It could be used such as an example, or to play with friends.
-When the minecraft server will start, you will be able to see it on discord using this plugin.
+It can be used as an example of a minecraft plugin linked with Discord, or to play with friends.
+This plugin shows the minecraft server status on Discord.
 You will also be able to send in-game locations to Discord.
 # Download :
-You can download it here on Github and on spigotmc.org soon.
+You can download it here on Github or on spigotmc.org soon.
 # Setup :
 <p>First of all you will need to create a discord bot with <a href="https://discord.com/developers/docs/intro">The Discord Developper Portal</a> and add it into your server with at least those permissions : </p>
 <img src="https://user-images.githubusercontent.com/39884051/151679694-15a874c3-b2ec-445e-a134-31a7253ec5f5.png"></a>